 Spain is an amazing country.
-The country’s spectacular natural beauty, rich history and culture, amazing food, kind and cheerful people and vibrant social life make it a unique oasis in southern Europe.
+Spain is known for its spectacular natural beauty, rich history and culture, amazing food, kind and cheerful people and vibrant social life make it a unique oasis in southern Europe.
 And Spain is big enough and diverse enough that there is something for everyone to enjoy: cozy white villages, spectacular medieval cities, tranquil white sand beaches, bustling metropolitan areas… You name it, Spain has it.
 But of all the spectacular things Spain has to offer, what is Spain famous for?
 What are the things spain is known for arround the world?
 They may not be the best things in Spain, but people connect Spain with these things.

 Here is our list of the top 10 things Spain is known for across the globe, we hope you enjoy it!

 Spain is responsible for some of the best wine in Europe, and easily offers the most value.

 There are several famous wine regions in the country: Ribera del Duero, Priorat, Penedés, etc. but the most famous wine region is Rioja.
 This wine producing region is located in northern Spain, just south of the Basque Country, and spans most of the autonomous community of La Rioja.

 But Rioja and La Rioja are not the same things.
 The wine region bleeds over into Álava, in the Basque Country and for a wine to be considered a Rioja, it must meet certain production and quality standards.

 Ibiza is known around the globe for its amazing parties and nightlife.
 But Ibiza isn’t just a party town, it is a spectacular Mediterranean Island with it’s own deep history and particular culture.

 Ibiza is part of the Balearic archipelago located in the Mediterranean sea, between Spain and Italy.
 The archipelago is comprised of Mallorca, Menorca, and Ibiza and they are spectacularly beautiful.